CUBRID/cubrid-manual/en/admin/control.rst

 Checking CUBRID Java SP Server Status
 -------------------------------------

-The following example shows how to check the status of a CUBRID Java SP server for *demodb*. the name which currently running Java SP server, *demodb* is displayed.
+The following example shows how to check the status of a CUBRID Java SP server for *demodb*.
+The name of Java SP server, which currently running, *demodb* is displayed.
-Additionaly, The server's PID, port number, and the applied JVM option are displayed.
+Additionally, The server's PID, port number, and the applied JVM option are shown together.

 ::